yormy/tripwire-laravel/_docs/00___TODO.md

 Waar is de grens tussen dingen in env zetten en mensen config laten aanpassen !!!!

+test honeypot filled with 0 but present, fille with false => testcases

 ### Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work
 -- generated reset url, how is this not blocked by tripwire ? + in docs

 ### what does :redirect_url do in json response ?
+nthing, but is cool to implement to give standard response for a frontend to redirect

 # DOCS